jedota/Style-Transfer-PS600/README.md

 </p>

 # Complentary model
 - A secondary semi-automatic texture transfer method was also developed.
-- Implementation is available in:
+- Implementation is available at: https://github.com/jedota/Semi-Auto-Transfer-PS600

 # Cite
 Pending